jaechoon2/linux_kernel/README.md

 linux_kernel
 ============

-logiCVC, logiWIN, logiI2S drivers for Xilinx ARM Linux kernel version:
+logiCVC, logiWIN, logiI2S drivers for Linux kernel version:

 VERSION = 3

-PATCHLEVEL = 5
+PATCHLEVEL = 8

-SUBLEVEL = 0
+SUBLEVEL = 4

-EXTRAVERSION = -14.3-build2
+EXTRAVERSION =

-Copy all driver source, header, Kconfig and Makefile files from git folder tree to the Xilinx ARM Linux kernel tree at same places.
+Copy all driver source, header files from git folder tree to the Linux kernel tree at same places.

-More details about configuring, building and running Xilinx ARM Linux kernel can be found at http://wiki.xilinx.com/zynq-linux
+Kconfig and Makefile contain snippets which must be added to original Linux kernel Kconfig and Makefile.

+Device drivers support OpenFirmware functionality.
+Devicetree examples can be found in Documentation folder.

+Device drivers are developed and used under ARM architecture (Xilinx Zynq) and x86 architecture (i7, Atom).